 The domain practices lutte raisonnée farming using no chemical fertilizers and plows rather than spraying herbicides.
 Jérôme Noël-Bouton's daughter Clémence joined the domain full time in 2010 and took over the reins with her husband Baptiste and the wines have been getting even better every year.

-The 2015 vintage has turned out to be an excellent one for whites in this part of Burgundy though yields are down.
-Again.
-Supply has been a bit of an issue but prices are holding steady and offer more value than ever these days.
-The 2015 Clos.-St.-Jacques is a fairly quiet wine with none of the overt oak notes I find in many Rully and especially Montagny Chardonnays.
-There are delicate notes of pear and apple with citrus zest and stony minerality.
+The 2016 Domaine de la Folie Clos.-St.-Jacques is always a fairly understated wine with none of the overt oak notes found in so many Côte Chalonnaise Chardonnays.
+Delicate notes of orchard fruits and mineral with citrus zest and white flowers on the nose.
 Unmistakable old vine density and sappiness on the mid palate with firm texture and excellent balance of fruit and structure.
-Finishes long and clean with ripe orchard fruit flavors.
-Excellent now but will definitely benefit from a bit of cellaring as per usual with this bottling.
-Not very much to go around.
+Long, clean finish with ripe orchard fruit flavors.
+Irresistible now but will age effortlessly.
+Very little to go around.